marcauberer/adobe-color-tool/README.md

     }
 })
 ```
-The selected file will automatically be analyzed, whether it is a ACO or ASE file and you get back a object of type `List<AdobeColor>` in the `onComplete` callback method.
+The selected file will automatically be analyzed, whether it is a ACO or ASE file and you get back a object of type `Map<String, List<AdobeColor>>` in the `onComplete` callback method.
+The map will contain key value pairs, which stand for all imported color groups.
+The key is the group name and the value is a list of type `AdobeColor` with the actual color values.
+An import of the ACO format will result in a single color group with the name `ACO Import`, containing all color values.

 ## More in-depth technical information
 The following remarks are based on the following data: